s1moe2/gosrv/README.md

 # gosrv

-A golang RESTful API server.
+A golang RESTful API server with:
+- nice decoupling (I hope) with a sort of reposiroty pattern approach
+- unit tests on the route handlers
+- database migrations
+- dockerfile
+- gorilla/mux for router

 ### Requirements